-Appeal Process for Drops or Withdrawals after the Official Deadline of unusual circumstances may request an exception to this policy by submitting a written appeal with substantiating documentation no later than 30 days after the end of the semester for which the drop or withdrawal is requested.
+Appeal Process for Drops or Withdrawals after the Official Deadline

+Students who are unable to drop or withdraw by the deadline published in the Academic Calendar because of unusual circumstances may request an exception to this policy by submitting a written appeal with substantiating documentation no later than 30 days after the end of the semester for which the drop or withdrawal is requested.
 Exceptions are made for students who are protected under Title IX.
 Appeals must include the following: